45×90 points

-The 45×90 points are the four points on Earth which are both halfway between the geographical poles and the equator, and halfway between the Prime Meridian and the 180th meridian.
+The 45×90 points are the four points on Earth which are both halfway between one of the geographical poles and the equator, and halfway between the Prime Meridian and the 180th meridian.
 Both northern 45×90 points are located on land, while both southern 45×90 points are in remote open ocean locations.

 45°N, 90°W

 The best-known and most frequently visited such point is 45°0′0″N 90°0′0″W, which is 1345 ft above sea level in the town of Rietbrock, Wisconsin near the unincorporated community of Poniatowski.
 A grand board and precise metal ground marker was placed by the Marathon County Park Commission, only to be relocated slightly and restored to visitor access since September 12, 2017.

 The former marker has been replaced by a small parking lot with a trail that leads to a long, rectangular park.
 The Geographical Marker is at the southern end of the park along with informational displays.

 The point has become something of a pop culture phenomenon thanks to Gesicki's Tavern in the tiny cluster of establishments in Poniatowski.
 They sold 45×90 T-shirts and registered visitors as members of the "45×90 Club".
 Since 2006, the Wausau/Central Wisconsin Convention & Visitors Bureau has been the holder of the official "45×90 Club" registration book.
 The book is on loan from the family.
 On becoming a member of the club, the Bureau gives a commemorative coin.